"What terrified me will terrify others; and I need only describe the spectre which had haunted my midnight pillow."—Mary Shelley

 “Who are you, phantom of my unsettling nightmare?
 Am I dead, you daunting incubus?
 Have you come for my soul to take to the underworld, by the blazing brimstone you have risen from craven?”
 He asked.

-Had my despair deviated me of a reality, imposing this dreadful alterity I conjured?
+Had his despair deviated him of a reality, imposing this dreadful alterity he conjured?
 “Know that I will not implore thee—with any mortal plea—then take me forever!
 For God or Devil standing, I will not tarry any longer helpless I say wight!
 But if I am taken, I will be brazen to dare.
 Get you back to the baleful glare that will quit into a fainting firelight!”

 "Let this horror that I suffer ghost, be gone with the seraphim of might!"
 He said.